What are the different knowledges and values that underpin peace in Africa?

-Proof of Concept Projects across 5 African countries will create a Network to enable local knowledge and values of peace to be incorporated into peace education and training.
+Projects across 14 African countries have created a network to enable local knowledges and values of peace, which is being incorporated into peace education and training.